-Ensure that future transport planning for the Shepparton CBD takes into account cycling access and facilities.
-Recognise the ability of high-quality cycling infrastructure to create additional visitation associated with recreational visits, as has been identified in main street style centres elsewhere in Australia.
+CBD Action 3.1 Ensure that future transport planning for the Shepparton CBD takes into account cycling access and facilities.
+Recognise the ability of highquality cycling infrastructure to create additional visitation associated with recreational visits, as has been identified in main street style centres elsewhere in Australia.
 Implement those aspects of the Cycling Strategy 2013-2017 that are relevant to the Shepparton CBD.

-Timeframe Responsibility Indicative Cost Long-term Council: Planning and Infrastructure n/a CBD Action 3.2 parking in the CBD (up to 15 in Business District Parking Precent CBD remains attractive to confundertaking more complex o ability of very short-term convenience minutes) as per the "Shepparton Central inct Plan".
-Ensure that the Shepparton ensure ince shoppers, as well as those r lengthy visits.
-If required, engage a assist Council in identifying the aber of short-term spaces.
-Timeframe Responsibility Indicative Cost Short-term Council: Infrastructure \$10,000 for traffic consultant
+Timeframe Responsibility Indicative Cost Long-term Council: Planning and Infrastructure n/a CBD Action 3.2 Review the location and availability of very short-term convenience parking in the CBD (up to 15 minutes) as per the "Shepparton Central Business District Parking Precinct Plan".
+Ensure that the Shepparton CBD remains attractive to convenience shoppers, as well as those undertaking more complex or lengthy visits.
+If required, engage a traffic/parking consultant to assist Council in identifying the appropriate location and number of short-term spaces.
+Timeframe Responsibility Indicative Cost Short tarm Council, Infrastructure ¢10,000 for traffic consultant